 Responding to Questions.
 IBO also responds to questions about the city budget and the local economy.
 Public officials, civic and community groups, academics, the media and others can reach out to IBO on a wide range of questions-whether to ask about the budget of a particular agency or program, or to request more complex research and analysis on budgetary, tax, or economic issues.

 Offering Easy Access to Information.
-All IBO publications and the other resources we produce are available for free and can be found here on our Web site.
-To receive IBO publications by e-mail or fax, click here.
+All IBO publications and the other resources we produce are available for free and can be found here on our website.
+To receive IBO publications by email click here.
+All reports are also released on Facebook, Twitter, and IBO's RSS feed.
 Individual IBO reports and briefs are mailed on request.

 IBO also produces educational materials to help you understand the city's budget and participate in the budget process.
 These include Understanding New York City's Budget: A Guide, Understanding New York City's Budget: A Guide to the Capital Budget, and The Road to Adopting New York City's Budget.